microsoft/ContextualSP/README.md

 The official pytorch implementation of our paper [How Far are We from Effective Context Modeling ?
 An Exploratory Study on Semantic Parsing in Context](https://arxiv.org/pdf/2002.00652.pdf).
 This code contains multiple context modeling techniques on modeling context in semantic parsing.
 It provides `readable`, `fast` and `strong` baselines for the community.

-## News

-We have supported the non-interaction based training (for BERT-based model) and multi-gpu training!

 ## Content

 - [Task Introduction](#task)